HeeebsInc/WeaponDetection/README.md

     - [Google Slides Presentation](https://docs.google.com/presentation/d/1yFLW9ku_h9B75V2O8RH7AefB-dC_6_SlKAlIt8v51aY/edit?usp=sharing)

 ## Business Problem
-- Mass shootings have become increasingly prevalent at public gatherings
+1. **Mass shootings** have become increasingly prevalent at public gatherings
 - Creating an algorithm that that be integrated into traditional surveillance systems can be used to detect threats faster and more efficiently than those monitored by people
 - In modern surveillance systems, there is a person or group of people, in charge of watching monitors which can span across multiple floors of a given area
+2. **Violence on social media platforms** such as Youtube, Facebook, and TikTok
+- An algorithm that integrate itself into traditional upload systems can detect violent videos before they are spread on a given website
 - Considering the graphs below, the United States ranks among the top 5 countries in terms of firearm deaths
     - **Total Deaths** [Data](https://worldpopulationreview.com/country-rankings/gun-deaths-by-country)
     - **Mass Shootings** [Data](https://worldpopulationreview.com/country-rankings/mass-shootings-by-country)